Cyclic Differentiable Architecture Search: Experiments

-We first compare our method with the 10 NAS methods that have been benchmarked on NAS-Bench-201~\cite{bench201}, such as the evolution algorithm based REA~\cite{real2019regularized} and the one-shot based ENAS~\cite{ENAS}.
-As the results presented in Tab.~\ref{table:benchmarking}, our CDARTS outperforms 9/10 methods on the three datasets.
-It achieves comparable performance to REA method~\cite{real2019regularized}, while searching much faster.
-Both of REA and CDARTS perform superior to the human-design ResNet~\cite{he2016resnet}, being close to theoretical optimum on the benchmark, \emph{i.e.}, the ``Optimal'' in Tab.~\ref{table:benchmarking}.
-The original DARTS is underperforming due to overfitting~\cite{bench201}, and its standard deviation of performance is $0$ because the final found architecture has plenty of skip-connections.
+We first compare our method with the 10 NAS methods that have been benchmarked on NATS-Bench benchmark~\cite{dong2021nats}, such as the evolution algorithm based REA~\cite{real2019regularized} and the one-shot based ENAS~\cite{ENAS}.
+As presented in Tab.~\ref{table:benchmarking}, our CDARTS outperforms 9/10 methods on the three datasets.
+It achieves comparable performance to the REA method~\cite{real2019regularized}, while searching much faster.
+Both of REA and CDARTS perform superior to the human-design ResNet~\cite{he2016deep}, being close to theoretical optimum on the benchmark, \emph{i.e.}, the ``Optimal'' in Tab.~\ref{table:benchmarking}.
+The original DARTS underperforms due to overfitting~\cite{dong2021nats}, and its standard deviation of performance is $0$ because the final found architecture has plenty of skip-connections.
+The underlying reason is that DARTS tends to overfit to the architectures with many skip-connection operations.
+GDAS~\cite{GDAS} is another DARTS based method.
+It performs much better than DARTS on NATS-Bench benchmark because it introduces an architecture sampling optimization algorithm to prevent overfitting.
 In contrast, our CDARTS can perform well-balanced and achieves superior performance.
 The underlying reason is due to the proposed unified architecture, which allows the search network to discover architectures tailored for the target evaluation network.
-Except for our CDARTS, the performance of all the NAS approaches in Tab.~\ref{table:benchmarking} are provided by the official NAS-Bench-201 benchmark~\cite{bench201}.
-We simply reuse the provided results for a fair comparison.
+Except for CDARTS, the performance of all the NAS approaches in Tab.~\ref{table:benchmarking} are provided by the official NATS-Bench benchmark~\cite{dong2021nats}.